royrohann/Paysim_Fraud_Detector/README.md

 streamlit run app.py
 ```

 The app loads from `models/streamlit_bundle.joblib` — no retraining needed.
-It should be running at `http://localhost:8501` in about ten seconds.

 To reproduce the full pipeline from scratch, download the dataset and run the notebooks in order (Stages 1 through 14).